Last Updated on

-Due to the Dutch colonization Indonesia, you can find a lot of Indonesian food in the Netherlands.
+Due to the Dutch colonization of Indonesia, you can find a lot of Indonesian food in the Netherlands.
 (A significant number of people of Indonesian descent live in the Netherlands today.)
-Be sure to stop by a toko to try authentic Indonesian specialities.
+Be sure to stop by a toko to try authentic Indonesian specialties.

 Learn about Jewish history in the Netherlands

 The Jewish community has been quite key in Dutch history as traders and the tolerance of other religions resulted in a large Jewish community in Amsterdam.
 You can learn more about this history at the Jewish historical museum in Amsterdam.